Carlos Rangel: The Latin Americans

 For chapter summaries, key quotes, and critical reception, see the article: The Latin Americans (book).

 Third World Ideology

 Third World Ideology and Western Reality (original Spanish title: El tercermundismo) was published in Caracas in 1982 by Monte Ávila Editores, and later translated into several languages.
-This work builds upon the arguments of Rangel's first book, expanding them to critique global narratives surrounding the so-called Third World.
+This work uses the arguments of Rangel's first book, expanding them to critique global narratives surrounding the so-called Third World.